-If you have a disability or require learning assistance, Computing Services can support you with your computing needs.
-An Assistive Technologist is available to provide advice and support.
-Additional resources available include a purpose-built room, specialist software and computer hardware - including laptops for loan.
+If you require learning assistance, Computing Services can support you with your computing needs.
+The Assistive Technology Team is available to provide advice and support.
+Additional resources are available, which include the Assistive Technology room, specialist software and computer hardware - including laptops for loan.